-NOTE: It is the contractors's responsibility to follow the NEC(USA) or CEC (Canada) when sizing the service
+NOTE: It is the contractors's responsibility to follow the NEC(USA) or CEC (Canada) when sizing the service wire for this unit.

 Local codes often require a disconnect switch located near the unit; do not install the switch on the unit.
 Refer to the installation instructions supplied with the indoor furnace/air handler for specific wiring connections and indoor unit configuration.
 Likewise, consult the instructions packaged with the thermostat for mounting and location information.